What does it mean for you if we’re no longer in a recession?

 And how does the end of a (potentially very brief) recession impact everyday Australians?

-"The survey reveals a fifth of Australians think they are now in a better position to buy or invest in a property than pre-pandemic, especially those aged between 25 and 34," said Megan Keleher, CUA's chief customer officer.
+"The survey reveals a fifth of Australians think they are now in a better position to buy or invest in a property than pre-pandemic, especially those aged between 25 and 34," said Megan Keleher, Great Southern Bank's chief customer officer.

 "This has led to… 46% of Aussies thinking about buying a property in the next 12 months.
 The government initiatives in place are clearly helping many people overcome some of the roadblocks to achieving the dream [of home ownership], so it was very pleasing to see the recent extension of the First Home Loan Deposit scheme to help an additional 10,000 first home buyers secure newly constructed homes."

 It's important to note that when the economy is in recession, generally this means that banks are less likely to extend credit; are more likely to toughen up their eligibility criteria; and in general, the flow of credit stalls.
 Unfortunately, this happens at a time when people may need it most.

 So, while it's true that existing mortgage holders are benefiting from interest rates that are the lowest they've ever been, it comes at a time when actually qualifying for a loan could be more difficult.

 To address these concerns, in September, the federal treasurer Josh Frydenberg announced plans to make it easier for people to get credit cards, home loans and personal loans.

 The government wants to keep credit flowing to Australian households and businesses, in an effort to recover from COVID-19, so they are encouraging lenders to approve more loans, by removing the responsible lending obligation and making it easier to get a loan.

 This is just one of a number of areas where the recession has hurt or helped our hip pockets.
 Here, our team of Finder experts explore some of these impacts.